RestemblanceLLC/restemblancellc.github.io/README.md

 # AI Usage Disclosure

-Restemblance LLC may use AI-assisted tools for:
+ReSTEMblance LLC may use AI-assisted tools for:

 - Code generation
 - Development support